-Jack practice includes public law, common law, commercial and construction disputes and costs.
+Jack Holborn’s practice focuses on public law, civil liability, regulatory and disciplinary law, and costs.

 Jack has a wide public law practice, with particular experience in commercial public law, constitutional law, local government, immigration and asylum, mental health and Court of Protection.

 He has appeared for and advised a local authority on matters including the provision of accommodation and support under the Children’s Act, and the provision of adult social care.
 Jack is also regularly instructed by local authorities and other parties in Court of Protection matters and has appeared in county courts and the Mental Health Tribunal on disputes under the Mental Health Act.

 Jack has further experience in immigration and asylum.
 He is currently instructed in a judicial review claim brought by a foreign student regarding the withdrawal of a Confirmation of Acceptance for Studies by a university.

 Jack has particular experience on complex issues of constitutional law both in this country and foreign jurisdictions, and recently appeared in the Privy Council on a challenge to the appointment of an appeal board for banking regulations in Belize.
 He has worked on a number of commercial public law matters and recently contributed (with Fenella Morris QC) to the Butterworths Commercial Judicial Review conference.

 In 2011, Jack spent 4 months working as an associate for Allen & Overy in their litigation department, focusing on public law, competition and commercial matters.

 He has previously volunteered for the Liberty advice line offering free advice on human rights.